kingsley-einstein/rendezvous/README.md

-#GetPhysical API server
+#Rendezvous API server

-The Server-Side implementation for the GetPhysical project.
+The Server-Side implementation for the Rendezvous project.
 API calls are made to this end.
-Now in prod phase..
+Still in dev phase..